lcatlett/blt-ddev/README.md

 Running `blt recipes:ddev` will initialize a .ddev folder as well as BLT configuration in the /blt directory of your project.

-The plugin adds a custom ddev command in the web container which makes the `ddev blt` command available. **All blt commands should be prefixed with `ddev` to ensure it is excuted within the docker container**, for example:
+The plugin adds a custom ddev command in the web container which makes the `ddev blt` command available. **All blt commands should be prefixed with `ddev` to ensure it is executed within the docker container**, for example:

 `ddev blt setup`